benisalla/benisalla/README.md

   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&text=BEN-ALLA%20ISMAIL&height=200&section=header" width="100%"/>
 </p>

-<h1 align="center">Ismail Ben Alla</h1>
+<h2 align="center">Computer Science Engineer</h2>
-<h3 align="center">Generative AI, NLP, and Computer Vision</h3>
+<h3 align="center">Specializing in Generative AI, NLP, and Computer Vision</h3>

 ---

-### Who I Am
+### About Me

-Hello, I'm Ismail Ben Alla, an AI Engineer with a Bachelor's degree from ENSA, Fès.
-I specialize in Data Science, Natural Language Processing (NLP), and Computer Vision.
-Armed with a solid foundation in mathematics and a profound passion for artificial intelligence, I am dedicated to developing impactful solutions.
+👋 Welcome to my profile!
+I'm Ismail, an AI Engineer holding a Bachelor's degree in Computer Science from ENSA, Fès.
+My expertise lies in Data Science, Natural Language Processing (NLP), and Computer Vision.
+With a robust mathematical background and a deep passion for artificial intelligence, I strive to create innovative and impactful technological solutions.

 ---

 ### 2) How You Can Contact Me